jaideepmurkute/nlp-chatbot/README.md

     - **Model Info Endpoint**: `GET /model_info`
         - **Response**: JSON with model information -->

+#### About docker issues.
+If you cant delete the docker image because it is used by some container; but no containers are visible;
+then delete the container manually from command prompt.
+See all containers: docker ps -a
+Delete the one created by the chatbot app: docker rm chatbot_flask_container

 ## License
 This project is licensed under the MIT License.